ETHproductions/addict/README.md

 - If `command1` succeeded, run `command2`.
 - If `command1` failed, run `command3`.

 You can send arguments to the alias, too.
-The `n`th argument is called using `n` For example:
+The `n`th argument is called using `n`.
+For example:

     a zero  # Sets the input variable to 0: d 1    #   Decrement the input var.